sonisarm/landgen-multisp/file preparation/readme.md

 - **R** (for `create_formatted_files.Rmd`) with packages: `polysat`, `adegenet`, `poppr`, `tidyr`, `readxl`, `dplyr`, `radiator`, etc.
 - **Python 3** with `pandas` (and `openpyxl` for reading Excel files).

-Edit paths and parameters in each script to point to your own data before running.